Director Penalty Notices: What’s The Impact For Creditors

 There are two types of DPNs:

-1. Non-Lockdown (21 Day) DPN: Issued when returns have been lodged on time, but the debts remain unpaid.
+• Non-Lockdown (21 Day) DPN: Issued when returns have been lodged on time, but the debts remain unpaid.
 Directors have 21 days to act before they become personally liable.
 Options typically are to pay the debt or appoint an Insolvency or Small Business Restructuring Practitioner.

-2. Lockdown DPN: Issued when returns are lodged late or not at all.
+• Lockdown DPN: Issued when returns are lodged late or not at all.
 Directors are ‘locked’ into personal liability immediately, with no option to avoid the liability through actions like restructuring.

 ATO director penalty notice (DPN) rates

-DPNs continue to ramp up post-COVID, as the ATO focuses collection efforts on businesses that refuse to engage.
-In 2023–24, 26,702 DPNs were issued for company debts totalling over $4.4 billion – with approximately $879 million collected as of 30 June 2024.
-An additional 8,714 DPNs were issued to individual directors of 6,493 companies, for $572.7 million in unpaid super guarantee, with $483.6 million remaining outstanding.
+DPNs continue to ramp up post-COVID, as the ATO focuses collection efforts on businesses that refuse to engage (ATO debt‑collection posture update, Oct 2024).
+In 2023–24, 26,702 DPNs were issued for company debts totalling over $4.4 billion – with approximately $879 million collected as of 30 June 2024 (ATO 2023‑24 Annual Report).
+An additional 8,714 DPNs were issued to individual directors of 6,493 companies, for $572.7 million in unpaid super guarantee, with $483.6 million remaining outstanding (ATO 2023‑24 Annual Report).

 ASIC data shows significant increase in SBRs Access Intell article

-DPNs Driving Insolvencies
+How are DPNs Driving Insolvencies?

-ASIC data shows a significantly growing uptake in SBRs, from 448 appointments in 2022–23 compared to 1,425 in 2023–24, with the number of appointments for 2024–25 anticipated to be around 3,000.
+ASIC data shows a significantly growing uptake in SBRs, from 448 appointments in 2022–23 compared to 1,425 in 2023–24, with the number of appointments for 2024–25 projected to be ≈3,000 (ASIC Review of small business restructuring process: 2022–24).

 Additionally, data shows a continued year-on-year increase in ATO-initiated Court recoveries.